Jeff Brown has a new technology investing newsletter called The Near Future Report.

 Here's A Better Opportunity

-I'd probably pass on The Near Future Report.
+I'd pass on The Near Future Report.

 The good news is there's still a lot of good places to get stock picks.